dcooper46/data-fusion-sm/README.md

-# data-fusion
+# data-fusion-sm
-Generic framework to allow the fusion of multiple panels or surveys.
+Generic framework to allow the fusion of multiple data sources using statistical matching techniques.